Snow wax

 Transparency after dissolution

-explanationA refined snow wax product created through a JICA project.
+explanationA refined snow wax product created through a JICA project

 composition